The Six Million Dollar Man: Film

 Universal Pictures developed a screenplay in 1995 with Kevin Smith, but the outing never materialized.
 In December 2001, it was announced that Universal had pacted with Dimension Films on the project after Dimension president Bob Weinstein saw its potential as a franchise.
 Universal retained film rights to the original TV show, while Dimension purchased the rights to the Cyborg novel, as well as Caidin's three other novels in the series: Operation Nuke, High Crystal and Cyborg IV.
 Larry Gordon and Scott Faye were going to produce with Paul Rosenberg's Collision Entertainment.
 Smith's screenplay was later adapted for The Bionic Man, an ongoing comic book series launched in 2011 by Dynamite Comics.

 In October 2002, Trevor Sands was hired to write a new screenplay, titled The Six Billion Dollar Man, but Dimension scrapped it when actor Jim Carrey pitched a comedic take on the material for him to star in, with Scot Armstrong as writer and Todd Phillips as director/co-writer.
 Filming was expected to begin in 2004.

 In a July 2006 interview at San Diego Comic-Con, Richard Anderson (who played Oscar Goldman in the series) stated that he was involved with producing a movie of the series, but the rights were at the time in litigation between Miramax and Universal.

-On November 6, 2014, it was announced that a feature film, tentatively titled The Six Billion Dollar Man, would go into production.
-Mark Wahlberg was set to play Colonel Steve Austin, with Peter Berg as director.
-Filming was to begin in early 2015, for a theatrical release the following year.
-On November 2, 2015, it was reported that Berg had left the film and had been replaced by Damian Szifron, who will also write the film.
-Filming was to begin in September 2016 with a December 22, 2017, release date.

-In December 2017, The Weinstein Company sold the film's rights to Warner Bros.
-As of January 2018, they hoped to start filming the movie in mid 2018.
-In April 2018, they set a May 31, 2019, release for the film.
-The film was moved to June 5, 2020, until Wonder Woman 1984 took over the release date, and in April 2019, Travis Knight and Bill Dubuque replaced Szifron as director and writer.
-In August 2024 Wahlberg said he was still hopeful for the film going ahead.
+On November 6, 2014, it was announced that a feature film starring Mark Wahlberg as Austin was entering pre-production at Dimension.
+Tentatively titled The Six Billion Dollar Man, Peter Berg was set to direct for a theatrical release in 2016.
+On November 2, 2015, it was reported that Berg had left the film and had been replaced by Damian Szifron, who would also write the film; accompanying this announcement was a December 22, 2017 release date.
+However, by 2017 the movie had yet to enter production—that December, The Weinstein Company sold the film's rights to Warner Bros.
+Pictures.
+Warner initially hoped to start filming the movie in mid-2018, setting a May 31, 2019 release date for the film; however, mere months before filming was to begin, Szifron was pulled from the project.
+During the search for a director, The Six Billion Dollar Man was pushed back to June 5, 2020 before being removed from Warner Bros.' release schedule altogether later that year.
+Travis Knight was hired as the new director, alongside Bill Dubuque as writer, in April 2019, though the film has yet to return to the studio's release schedule.
+As of 2023, Wahlberg still expressed "hope" that the project will happen.